"The man is the monument, the monument is America."

 The Washington Monument is known throughout the entire United States of America, but most of us just take it for granted and do not give it a second thought.
 If we questioned ourselves as to why the Washington Monument is there, who built it, when was it built, or who or what it was named after, we would realize that we have very limited knowledge on the Monument's background.
 The following post will provide basic facts about the Washington Monument's background and history, as well as comparing the perceived controversy between what the memory of the monument was more than 100 years ago when it was built and today.

-(The Washington Post, February 22, 1885)
+The Washington Monument in 1885 (The Washington Post, February 22, 1885) |

 Background: 170 Years of History